-The second table of Section \ref{sec-eig} provides the minimal eigenvalue for the diagram of each finite $3$-transposition groups and so has several useful consequences.
+The second table of Section \ref{sec-eig} provides the minimum eigenvalue in bold for the diagram of each finite $3$-transposition groups and so has several useful consequences.
 In parallel to Matsuo's result Theorem \ref{thm-matsuo-eig} we have:

-\begin{thm} There are nondecreasing, nonnegative integral valued functions $S(t)$ and $I(t)$ defined on $2 \le t \in \bbZ^+$ such that the diagram $\diag{D}$ of a finite conjugacy class $D$ of $3$-transpositions has minimal eigenvalue $\rho_{\min} \ge -t$ if and only if the corresponding $3$-transposition group $(G,D)$ belongs to one of the following central type classes: \begin{enumerate}[$(a)$] \item infinitely many groups $3^u \rtimes 2$ of Moufang type (the case $\rho_{\min}=-1$); \item $S(t)$ distinct groups {$N \rtimes \Sym{m}$} for each $m\ge 4$; \item $I(t)$ {individual examples}. \end{enumerate} \end{thm}
+\begin{thm} There are nondecreasing, nonnegative integral valued functions $S(t)$ and $I(t)$ defined on $2 \le t \in \bbZ^+$ such that the diagram $\diag{D}$ of a finite conjugacy class $D$ of $3$-transpositions has minimum eigenvalue $\rho_{\min} \ge -t$ if and only if the corresponding $3$-transposition group $(G,D)$ belongs to one of the following central type classes: \begin{enumerate}[$(a)$] \item infinitely many groups $3^u \splt 2$ of Moufang type (the case $\rho_{\min}=-1$); \item $S(t)$ distinct groups {$N \splt \Sym{m}$} for each $m\ge 4$; \item $I(t)$ {individual examples}. \end{enumerate} \end{thm}

 For a given $\eta \le \frac{2}{t}$ let $S^\eta(t)$ and $I^\eta(t)$ be the corresponding functions counting those $3$-transposition groups realized by some Griess algebra for the eigenvalue $\eta$.
 Clearly $0 \le S^\eta(t) \le S(t)$ and $0 \le I^\eta(t) \le I(t)$.
 Matsuo's Theorem \ref{thm-matsuo-eig} and the results of the next subsection give